Hesham1707/devops-task-hmaher/README.md

 1. Public github or bitbucket repo with your commits
 2. Readme.md file included in the repo shows the steps to setup EC2 and how to install your script.
-3. Your application should be running on port 9090
-4.	**Extra** : Provide access to your testing AWS account with mentioning the EC2 name and S3 bucket name.
+3.	**Extra** : Provide access to your testing AWS account with mentioning the EC2 name and S3 bucket name.

 ***Bonus** seperate logs on the S3 bucket by EC2 instances to which they belong to easily identify which logs belong to which EC2.